dzaba1/dzaba1.github.io/dotNet.md

 Anonymous method is a method with body but without name.

-Assigned to delegete types by the `delegate` keyword or lambda.
+Assigned to delegate types by the `delegate` keyword or lambda.

-Having the `delegate` we can ommit parameters but we can't do that having lambdas.
+Having the `delegate` we can omit parameters but we can't do that having lambdas.

 Example:
 ```